 Marbella is in the Andalucia region of Spain in the Malaga province.
-It is one of the most popular destinations on the Costa del Sol.
+It has a very attractive old town and long sandy beaches and is one of the most popular destinations on the Costa del Sol.

 Marbella is a stylish resort which has been in favour with the rich and famous since 1960.
 In recent years it is enjoying another return to fashion and is sought out for the chic boutiques and stylish bars and restaurants that abound.